 #7 Leave it to a professional

-If you’re not quite keen on painting the house yourself, why not check out these local Tablelands painters to do the job for you!
+If you’re not quite keen on painting the house yourself, why not find a local painters to do the job for you!